admb-project/admb-examples/spatial-models/the-geostatistical-approach/README.md

 #  Geostatistical approach

 This is what most people think of when you say "spatial statistics".
-You explicitly model the correlation matrix/function.
+You explicitly model the correlation matrifunction.
 Observations do not need to be on a grid; their correlation is typically determined by distance.
 This example takes you from simple examples with Gaussian observation noise to non-Gaussian response (GLMMs).

 ## Model description